feadoor/projecteuler-rs/README.md

 The [documentation](https://feadoor.github.io/projecteuler-rs) explains, at a high level, the solution to each solved problem.

-There is also documentation for each of the library crates used in the solutions which can be found at the same place.
+There is also documentation for each of the library crates used in the solutions - this can be found at the same link.

 ## Solution times